 3 1/4″ (or 3 1/8″) vertical grain Douglas fir is found in many 1940 homes and prior in the Fargo/Moorhead area.
-This was considered the “less expensive” option for flooring, since hardwood was really the only option at the time (not entirely true, but close enough).
+This was considered the “less expensive” option for flooring since hardwood was pretty much the only option at the time (not entirely true, but close enough).
 Because it was less expensive, older homes often have Douglas fir in the less visible areas, such as upper levels and kitchens.

-Douglas fir is a beautiful wood; however, it is very soft.
+Douglas Fir is a beautiful wood; however, it is very soft.
 For this reason, we do occasionally run into fir floors that are too far gone to be salvaged.
 Typically this occurs from heavy wear or water damage that can’t be sanded out.
-If the area of damage is small enough they can often be repaired, but if it is throughout the floor it may not be cost effective to repair.
+If the area of damage is small enough, it can often be repaired, but it may not be cost-effective to repair if it is throughout the floor.

-Since Douglas fir is a soft wood, on upper level floors we often find four deep gouges that make a rectangle.
-These gauges are from old bed posts wearing away at the same spot for many, many years.
+Since Douglas Fir is a softwood, we often find four deep gouges that make a rectangle on upper-level floors.
+These gouges are from old bedposts wearing away at the same spot for many, many years.
 Sometimes these areas are shallow enough to sand out, but other times they require repair.
 Alternately, many customers have requested to leave these as part of the history of the floor.

 Customers are often surprised at how light Douglas fir becomes after sanding